Rick's Daily Tips

 • Contact Me

-You are here: Home / Smart Phone Tips / How to remotely erase a lost or stolen smartphone
+You are here: Home / Smart Phone Tips / Did you know you can remotely erase a lost or stolen smartphone?

-How to remotely erase a lost or stolen smartphone
+Did you know you can remotely erase a lost or stolen smartphone?

 Have you ever stopped to consider just how much of your digital life is stored on your smartphone?

-First, there are the names and phone numbers of all your contacts (and possibly their email addresses as well).
+First, there are the names and phone numbers of all your contacts (and possibly their email addresses and other sensitive info as well).

 Then there are apps for accessing your bank account, your social media accounts and the accounts for all the other online services you use (and possibly the usernames and passwords to those accounts as well).

-And of course your photos and all manner of sensitive personal information that you wouldn’t want just anyone to have access to.
+And of course there’s also your photos and all manner of sensitive personal information that you wouldn’t want just anyone to have access to.

 Now, consider what could happen if you were to lose your phone or it ended up getting stolen.